mollie/SalesforceCommerceCloud/README.md

 ### Profile
 - `mollieCustomerId`: string - the id of the Mollie customer (used for single click payments)

+### Product
+- `mollieProductCategory`: enum of strings - category used for voucher method

 ## Custom objects